Darius Perkins

 Darius Anton Perkins (28 October 1964 – 2 January 2019) was an Australian actor.
 He was the original actor in the role of teenager Scott Robinson in the soap opera Neighbours in 1985 before the role was taken over by Jason Donovan the following year.
 Perkins also played Charlie in All the Green Year, Gary Samuels in Home and Away, and Ben in All the Rivers Run for which he won a Logie Award.
-After a lengthy time away from the screen, in 2013 Perkins returned to Neighbours in his first role in more than 19 years as guest character Marty Kranic.
-Perkins also appeared in two Bollywood films made in Australia.
+After a lengthy time away from the screen, in 2013 Perkins returned to Neighbours as guest character Marty Kranic.
+Perkins also worked in the art department for two Bollywood films made in Australia.

 Career

+Perkins had no formal acting training.
+While in Year Six at primary school, he appeared in a production of The Happy Prince.
+His drama teacher was actress Val Lehman.
+His first television role was "naughty schoolboy" Jim Bullock in an episode of Lawson's Mates in 1980.
+Perkins attended Swinburne Senior Secondary College and told Jill Morris of The Age that he wanted to be both an actor and artist.
+He played Charlie Reeves in the six-part period drama All the Green Year, which is based on the novel by Don Charlwood.
+The series was shot on the Mornington Peninsula and Perkins admitted that the hardest part of filming was learning to ride a camel.
+Perkins later worked with his All the Green Year co-star Greg Stroud on an episode of Cop Shop.
+He also appeared in 28 episodes of The Sullivans.
+Perkins also had guest roles in Cop Shop, Prisoner, A Country Practice, and Carson's Law.